Usage

 DBOmit

-Removes fields from the database table, commonly used to prevent certain fields from being updated, such as id, createdAt, updatedAt, deletedAt, and to avoid updating permission-related fields like isAdmin.
+Removes fields from the database table, commonly used to prevent certain fields from being updated, such as id

 Type Tags